 - Tax returns for the last 2 years (if you are self-employed or work on commission)

 LendingTree does everything it can to keep your information safe.
 They use 128-bit encryption and high-quality firewalls to prevent the unauthorized transition of your private information.
 LendingTree also logs you out after a few minutes of inactivity on your account.

 LendingTree makes money by referring you to lenders.
 The lenders pay LendingTree a commission for every loan closed that LendingTree referred.
 Think of it as a referral fee.
 LendingTree does the advertising to bring in more customers for lenders.

-Final Thoughts: LendingTree Mortgage Review
+Bottom Line: LendingTree Mortgage Review